Day 26 - Chamberlain to Mitchell SD

 We had several opportunities to take in those locales that make smaller towns in rural America unique.
 We started out in Pukwana (puck-WAH-nah).
 It is famous for the Puk U Bar & Grill.
 Pukwana is also known for its Crazy Racers Lawnmower Racing.
 It’s a race track built for lawnmower races.
 Seems it’s a big sport in these parts.
 No races running this morning but a few riders stopped for the photo op.

 Next stop was in the town of Kimball.
 The South Dakota Tractor Museum houses a collection of older tractors & farm machinery.
 It also has all kinds of older homemaker appliances and cars and a blacksmith shop and… It’s a huge collection of lots of eclectic older items.
 It even has an electric home permanent machine.
 Permanent as permanent curl for your hair.
 It looked like something out of a Frankenstein movie.
 No one was brave enough to try it but we did get some pictures posing with the tractors.

 The capper for the day is the Corn Palace.
-The current theme is South Dakota weather.
-While it’s not listed on the website, there are murals for each branch of the US military.
+The current theme is a salute to the military.
+There are murals for each branch of the US military and of important events (i.e. - Iwo Jima) & organizations (i.e. - code talkers).
 The murals are all made from corn products (cobs, husks, silk, etc).
 Think of it as a Rose Bowl float that’s much bigger, doesn’t move and instead of flowers, it’s all corn based.
 But other than that it’s exactly like a Rose Bowl float.
 When one is in Mitchell, South Dakota, one must see the Corn Palace at least once!